Back to California

 Meal period

-A break during work when an employee can eat and rest for at least 30 minutes.
+A break during work when employees can eat and rest.

 Water corporation

-A company that provides water to people in a community.
+A company that provides water services to customers.

 Limits and Unknowns